sebawita/tutorial-ng-add-nativescript/readme.md

 <!--b) **Local builds**: this perform a full Android/iOS build on your computer, which requires you to set up the Android SDK and/or XCode - [here is how](https://docs.nativescript.org/angular/start/quick-setup#full-setup) - and then deploys the app to a simulator or a connected device.-->

-You can choose two ways of building your apps:
+You can choose between two ways of building your apps:

 ### Local Builds